sebapersson/petab_sciml/docs/src/format.md

 ## [Mapping Table](@id mapping_table)

-All neural networks are assigned an Id in the PEtab problem [YAML](@ref YAML_file) file.
-A neural network Id is not considered a valid PEtab identifier, to avoid confusion about what it refers to (e.g., parameters, inputs, outputs).
+All neural networks are assigned an identifier in the PEtab problem [YAML](@ref YAML_file) file.
+A neural network identifier is not considered a valid PEtab identifier, to avoid confusion about what it refers to (e.g., parameters, inputs, outputs).
 Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined under `modelEntityId` and mapped to a PEtab identifier.
 For the `PEtabEntityId` column the same rules as in PEtab v2 apply, and additionally array file Ids defined in the [YAML](@ref YAML_file) file are considered valid PEtab entities.

 ### `modelEntityId` [STRING, REQUIRED]